-The carrying amount of SaskCentral and Concentra Bank shares, National Consulting Ltd. shares and other investments, as disclosed in Note 6, best represents the Credit Union's maximum exposure to credit risk for those items.
+The carrying amount of SaskCentral, Concentra Bank and National Consulting Ltd. shares and other investments, as disclosed in Note 5, best represents the Credit Union's maximum exposure to credit risk for those items.
 The Credit Union holds no collateral or other credit enhancements on these balances.